-Graduation: Fulfills World History requirement College Prep: Fulfills one year History ("a")
+Graduation: Fulfills World History requirement

+College Prep: Fulfills one-year History ("a") requirement for UC/CSU.

-Students have an opportunity to compare and contrast philosophies, languages, literature, religion and the arts of world cultures.
+Description: Students have an opportunity to compare and contrast philosophies, languages, literature, religion and the arts of world cultures.
 The students become more knowledgeable about the effects of geography upon the political and economic development of cultures.